sphinx-contrib/doxylink/doc/index.rst

 Bug reports
 -----------

-If you find any errors, bugs, crashes etc. then please let me know.
-You can contact me at ``matt@milliams.com``.
+If you find any errors, bugs, crashes etc. then please raise an issue `on GitHub <https://github.com/sphinx-contrib/doxylink/issues/new>`_.
 If there is a crash please include the backtrace and log returned by Sphinx.
 If you have a bug, particularly with Doxylink not being able to parse a function, please send the tag file so tat I can reproduce and fix it.

-:requires: Python 2.5
+:requires: Python 3.0

 .. todo::